digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

   Value serializedAuthors = authorsAttribute.toValue(f -> new DamlList(f.stream().map(Text::new).collect(Collectors.<Value>toList())));

-The deserialization of parameterized product types similarly require that the Java Bindings product type is converted to it's Java equivalent and then all the contained elements are converted to Java types.
+The deserialization to the Java ``List`` and ``Optional`` types similarly require that the Java Bindings product type is converted to it's Java equivalent and then all the contained elements are converted to Java types.

 .. code-block:: java